bangbangcon/bangbangcon.github.io/index.md

 ## Who's speaking?

-Our [call for talk proposals](give-a-talk.html) is closed!
-We'll send out acceptances/rejections on Apr 18th, and announce our speaker lineup on Apr 23.
+Our [call for talk](give-a-talk.html) proposals is closed.
+Thanks for all your wonderful talk proposal submissions!
+Learn more about our amazing [speakers](speakers.html)!

 ## Where and when?